The Great Food Truck Race season 11

 The eleventh season of the American reality television series The Great Food Truck Race entitled The Great Food Truck Race: Holiday Hustle hosted by Tyler Florence began airing on the Food Network on November 27, 2019.
 It concluded on December 18, 2019, after airing a four episode season, making it the shortest season in the series history.
 It was announced on October 16, 2019, to be a special holiday-based season of the series.
-Five truck teams competed against each other in food-based competitions to be the last remaining team with one team being eliminated each week.
+Five truck teams competed against each other in food-based competitions to be the last remaining team, with one team being eliminated each week.

 Format

-On the first day five new truck teams meet with host Tyler Florence.
+On the first day, five new truck teams meet with host Tyler Florence.
 Each team receives a brand new food truck and seed money to buy necessities to operate their truck.
-Over the course of a weekend they must attempt to sell as much food as possible to make profit.
-Along with selling food teams must also participate in a variety of challenges which can either help or harm them by having positive or negative responses based on the challenge results.
+Over the course of a weekend, they must attempt to sell as much food as possible to make profit.
+Along with selling food, the teams must also participate in a variety of challenges which can either help or harm them by having positive or negative responses based on the challenge results.
 Oftentimes teams either receive immunity from elimination, money toward their total, or extra selling time.
 The team with the least amount of money at the end of each weekend is eliminated from the competition and is required to return the keys to their truck before leaving.
 The last team remaining is allowed to keep their food truck and receives $50,000.